 As part of MARSM’s spring programme, we are showcasing the enduring legacy and spirit of Sufi music, a spiritual branch within Islam that ascertains the nature of humanity and God, and the presence of divine love in the world.
-Through this newly commissioned concert series, audiences will see the mesmerising character of Sufi musical performance and see how their divine ancient works are being reworked, reimaged and revisited.
+Through this newly commissioned concert, audiences will see the mesmerising character of Sufi musical performance and see how their divine ancient works are being reworked, reimaged and revisited.

 Bachar Zarkan presents: The Hallaj of Hope